cmaque4/nuevo-blog/content/collection/2022-01-20-prueba/index.md

 ---
-author: Alison Hill
+title: prueba
-cascade:
+author: Carlos Puma
 layout: single-series
 sidebar:
     author: Alison Hill
     description: "Sometimes you want a souped-up series- a bundle of related pages
       \nmeant to be read in sequence.
 This section is like a blog series, \nminus